SC-Networks/evalanche-soap-api-connector/docs/article.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the article by an external id
+Retrieve an article by its external id

 ```